-We assessed the functional, anatomical, and metabolic outcomes of patients who underwent Studer neobladder over two decades.
-Preoperative counselling on carefully selected patients should include long-term chronic renal function deterioration, metabolic derangements, and urinary continence issues including potential need for intermittent or long-term indwelling catheterization.
-Emphasis on conscientious avoidance of chronic bladder overdistention through fastidious timed-voinding and early initiation of intermittent catheterization may help to prevent renal deterioration, recurrent urosepsis, and some urinary dysfunction problems.
-Standardized follow-up protocols with monitoring of post-void residual, hydronephrosis, and metabolic and functional outcomes are essential for patients with Studer neobladder and may prevent long-term complications.
+We assessed the functional, anatomical, and metabolic outcomes of patients who underwent SNB over two decades.
+Preoperative counselling on carefully selected patients should include long-term chronic renal function deterioration, metabolic derangements, and urinary continence issues, including potential need for intermittent or long-term indwelling catheterization.
+Emphasis on conscientious avoidance of chronic bladder overdistention through fastidious timed voiding and early initiation of intermittent catheterization may help to prevent renal deterioration, recurrent urosepsis, and some urinary dysfunction problems.
+Standardized followup protocols with monitoring of PVR, hydronephrosis, and metabolic and functional outcomes are essential for patients with SNB and may prevent long-term complications.